Before

 Desktop screen in 2024

-The goal of this project is to enhance customer satisfaction, engagement & conversion rates by improving site structure (information architecture), refining search functionality, and ensuring an inclusive design.
+The goal of this project is to enhance customer satisfaction, engagement & conversion rates by improving site structure (information architecture).

 Empathize